Archdiocese of Luxembourg: Early Christianity

 In the Germanic part of the region, the work of Willibrord was of prime importance.
 An Anglo-Saxon originally from Northumbria, Willibrord was born around 657, and took vows in the Benedictine abbey of Ripon.
 Around 690, he travelled with several companions to southern Frisia.
 He was made a bishop in 695, and established his episcopal see in Utrecht.
 In 698 he came to Trier.
 Irmine, the abbess of Oeren near Trier, granted him land in Echternach, and possessions in Badelingen, Batzen, Osweiler, and a vineyard in Vianden.
 Willibrord undertook new constructions in Echternach, and founded the Abbey of Echternach, dedicated to educating monks according to the Benedictine rule.
 It was in Echternach that he was buried in 739, and he would later come to be seen as a national saint.

 The abbey of Echternach saw an extraordinary development, and continued to enjoy protection by rulers after the death of its founder.
 Its spiritual and artistic influence would make it one of the most important monasteries in the West.
 It went on to produce manuscripts, illuminated holy texts, which started to be dispersed from the 18th century.
 The contents of its library was estimated at 7,000 items at the times of the end of the Ancien Régime.
-The French Revolutionaries' pillages, and the flight of the monks towards Germany, taking with them their treasures which they later sold, caused the abbey's works of medieval religious art to be dispersed until today throughout the libraries of Nuremberg, Bremen, Trier, Darmstadt, Hamburg, El Escorial and Paris.
+The French Revolutionaries' pillages, and the flight of the monks towards Germany, taking with them their treasures which they later sold, caused the abbey's works of medieval religious art to be dispersed up to the present day throughout the libraries of Nuremberg, Bremen, Trier, Darmstadt, Hamburg, El Escorial and Paris.